-Foreign companies entering the Chinese market need to navigate its complex trademark regime, which facilitates protections but imposes certain unique limitations that brands must work around.
+- Foreign companies entering the Chinese market need to familiarize themselves with its complex trademark regime, which both facilitates protections while also imposing certain unique limitations that brands must work around.

 Last December, Samsung live streamed its announcement of an exciting new collaboration with Supreme, the international hype streetwear brand.
 Supreme was to open a “flagship store in Shanghai” and “participate in a Mercedes-Benz runway show”.
 There was just one catch.
 The brand wasn’t the original, Supreme New York, and Samsung’s digital marketers were left scrambling for a response.

 That’s because the company Samsung had been talking to were Supreme Italia, which hold product retail and marketing authorization in the Asia-Pacific region, except in Japan.
 The original company based in New York, had already run into trademark disputes with the Italian brand in other jurisdictions.